sophialyj/system-design-primer/README.md

   <br/>
   <i><a href=http://horicky.blogspot.com/2010/10/scalable-system-design-patterns.html>Source: Scalable system design patterns</a></i>
 </p>
+Load balancing helps you scale horizontally across an ever-increasing number of servers, but caching will enable you to make vastly better use of the resources you already have, as well as making otherwise unattainable product requirements feasible.
+Caching consists of: precalculating results (e.g. the number of visits from each referring domain for the previous day), pre-generating expensive indexes (e.g. suggested stories based on a user's click history), and storing copies of frequently accessed data in a faster backend

 Caching improves page load times and can reduce the load on your servers and databases.
 In this model, the dispatcher will first lookup if the request has been made before and try to find the previous result to return, in order to save the actual execution.

 Databases often benefit from a uniform distribution of reads and writes across its partitions.
 Popular items can skew the distribution, causing bottlenecks.
 Putting a cache in front of a database can help absorb uneven loads and spikes in traffic.

+There are two primary approaches to caching: application caching and database caching (most systems rely heavily on both).
+Application caching requires explicit integration in the application code itself.
+Usually it will check if a value is in the cache; if not, retrieve the value from the database; then write that value into the cache (this value is especially common if you are using a cache which observes the least recently used caching algorithm).
+The code typically looks like (specifically this is a read-through cache, as it reads the value from the database into the cache if it is missing from the cache).
+When you flip your database on, you're going to get some level of default configuration which will provide some degree of caching and performance.
+Those initial settings will be optimized for a generic usecase, and by tweaking them to your system's access patterns you can generally squeeze a great deal of performance improvement.

+The beauty of database caching is that your application code gets faster "for free".

 ### Client caching